arai-a/smoosh-tools/README.md

 ## Before commit

-Revert the change from above, and update vendored crates.
+Revert the change from above.

 ```
 cd {path-to-mozilla-central}